 Strokes and Brain Injury

-Stroke brain injury is unfortunately all too common.
+Strokes that result in brain injury are unfortunately all too common.
 Over a million people in America experience a stroke every year and frequently damage to the brain during the stroke creates physical and cognitive deficits.
 Strokes are often called a “brain attack.”
+Typically strokes require some form of rehabilitation after release from the hospital.

 The most common type of stroke causes an interruption to the flow of oxygen to the brain resulting in cell death.
 Strokes can also happen when a blood vessel bursts, flooding the brain with blood.
 In either scenario brain damage often happens.
 They are called acquired brain injuries, due to a medical cause, not something you are born with.